PhysChoreo: Physics-Controllable Video Generation with Part-Aware Semantic Grounding: Method

 \subsection{Physics-Editable Video Generation}

 Previous methods~\cite{liu2024physgen,tan2024physmotion} rely on manual initialization and only generate dynamics under initial conditions; as a result, the generated dynamics are short in duration and lack subsequent process control, which limits the diversity.
 Physical simulation of PhysChoreo enhances the controllability and diversity of dynamics by introducing a physics-editable dynamic simulation.
+Specifically, the simulator executes predefined, time-indexed action sequences during runtime, enabling complex effects without restarting the simulation.
 Afterward, the dynamic trajectories are fed to a pre-trained video model to generate.

+\textbf{Physics-Editable Dynamics.} We introduce an editable guide for MPM~\cite{jiang2016material} and Rigid~\cite{muller2020detailed} simulations that supports temporal control.
+Specifically, we maintain the physical properties of each object in the scene.
+The corresponding properties, including constitutive parameters like Young's modulus and density, external force fields like gravity and wind, and object momentum like velocity, can be controlled individually.
+To maintain physical plausibility under non-steady states, we apply continuity constraints to transitions and limit extreme values.
+For object/part $j$ at simulation step $n$, we smooth edited parameters $\boldsymbol{\theta}_j^n=(E_j^n,\nu_j^n,\rho_j^n)$ toward the user target $\tilde{\boldsymbol{\theta}}_j^n$ by